 Matt Beaudet, CEO

 NemaMetrix’s technology enables real-time discovery of drugs and their molecular mechanisms of action.
-At the heart of the proprietary USB-drive-sized device is a humanized microscopic animal genetically modified to represent an individual patient’s version of a disease for rapid personalized in-vivo testing for over 80% of human diseases.
-Using modern genetic manipulation tools (CRISPR) and proprietary techniques, NemaMetrix creates a living-animal proxy representing a specific person in as little as 3 weeks for $5K per animal.
-The humanized animal is then measured in our proprietary USB-sized device, which electrically monitors the animal’s vitals (analogous to a human EEG and EKG) to provide a proxy for the human subject’s health, disease progression and the impact of potential drug therapies.
+At the heart of the proprietary USB-drive-sized device is a humanized, microscopic animal genetically modified to represent an individual patient for rapid personalized in-vivo testing for more than 80% of human diseases.
+Using modern genetic manipulation tools (CRISPR) and proprietary techniques, NemaMetrix creates these animals in as little as 3 weeks for $5K per animal.
+The animal model is then measured in the device, which electrically monitors the animal’s vitals (analogous to a human EEG and EKG) to provide a proxy for the human subject’s health, disease progression and the impact of potential drug therapies.

 Duffy DuFresne, CEO

-OmnEcoil Instruments is focused on the development of a prostate biopsy system that is quicker, offers improved diagnostic accuracy and may have reduced patient morbidity as compared to existing approaches to prostate biopsies.
-Based on an Oregon Health & Science University (OHSU) licensed technology, the OmnEcoil device combines an inbuilt endorectal MRI coil for optimal diagnostic imaging and a curved array of multiple biopsy channels for direct MRI-targeted biopsy.
+OmnEcoil Instruments is focused on the development of a prostate biopsy system.
+As compared to existing approaches to prostate biopsies, OmnEcoil’s solution is quicker, offers improved diagnostic accuracy and may have reduced disease morbidity.
+Based on an Oregon Health & Science University (OHSU) licensed technology, the OmnEcoil device combines an endorectal MRI coil for optimal diagnostic imaging and an array of biopsy channels for directly-targeted biopsies.
 This novel device converts a two-step pathway (diagnostic MRI followed by separate MRI-targeted biopsy) into a one-step process (combined diagnostic MRI and biopsy).
-This is easier and more efficient for both patients and physicians and may reduce the incidence of false negative cancer diagnoses.
+This is easier and more efficient for both patients and physicians and may reduce the incidence of false-negative cancer diagnoses.

 Owl Insights, Inc.